 August 24 – Happy Birthday Brett Gardner

-There are things about Gardner’s play that continue to bug me.
-For example, he still waits too long in the count to attempt most of his stolen bases.
-He strikes out way too much for a small-ball specialist.
+Now permit me to explain why it has taken me so long to become a full fledged member of the Brett Gardner fan club.
+Sometimes, not as often as he used to but still sometimes, this guy drives me absolutely crazy.
+Like when he’s on first base with second base open and he doesn’t attempt to steal early in the count.
+For a while there, he was striking out way too much for a small-ball specialist.
 I’ve seen him swing at some horrible full count pitches and he doesn’t seem as willing to accept base-on-balls as he used to be.
-But he has proven to be a much better hitter than I thought he was and he has become an excellent big league outfielder.
-Gardner’s great speed can change the dynamic of a game at any point and forces Yankee opponents to throw lots of hit-able fast balls when he is on the base paths.
-He led the AL in stolen bases with 49 thefts in 2011.
-He has also proven he is a good leadoff hitter and when he hits ninth, he remains one of the best bottom of the lineup guys in all of baseball.
+But he has proven to be a much better hitter than I thought he was and Gardner’s great speed can change the dynamic of a game at any point and forces Yankee opponents to throw lots of hit-able fast balls when he is on the base paths.
+He has also proven to be a good leadoff hitter though when he used to hit ninth, I thought he was one of the best bottom of the lineup guys in all of baseball.

 Hard to believe he turns 30-years-old today and even harder to believe he’s playing in his sixth Yankee season already.
 He’s eligible for arbitration at the end of this year and free agency the next.
 There was a time when I thought the Yankees might trade Gardner and try to replace him with a power-hitting corner outfielder.
 I don’t think that any more.
 The current Yankee management team has a real tough time thinking big these days so I believe Gardner eventually signs at least a three-year deal to remain in pinstripes.
 And that’s not a bad thing, or is it?